etcd-io/website/content/en/docs/v3.5/op-guide/container.md

+---
+title: Run etcd clusters inside containers
+weight: 4200
+description: Running etcd with Docker using static bootstrapping
+---
+The following guide shows how to run etcd with rkt Docker using the [static bootstrap process](../clustering/#static).

 ## Docker

 In order to expose the etcd API to clients outside of Docker host, use the host IP address of the container.
 Please see [`docker inspect`](https://docs.docker.com/engine/reference/commandline/inspect) for more detail on how to get the IP address.
 Alternatively, specify `--net=host` flag to `docker run` command to skip placing the container inside of a separate network stack.